adonisjs/v6-docs/content/docs/reference/commands.md

 node ace serve --watch
 ```

-The `serve` command starts the development server `(bin/server.ts file)` as a child process.
+The `serve` command starts the development server (via `bin/server.ts` file) as a child process.
 If you want to pass [node arguments](https://nodejs.org/api/cli.html#options) to the child process, you can define them before the command name.

 ```sh
 node ace --no-warnings --inspect serve --watch